-- 2.1 We want every child and family to feel happy, safe and welcome at Denton.
-We strive to support every pupil to achieve their full potential; we pride ourselves on our caring environment. - 2.2 We believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, emotional and moral development of the individual child. - 2.3 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
+- 2.1 We believe that every member of our school community deserves to feel safe, well looked after and has the opportunity to thrive. - 2.2 We believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, emotional and moral development of the individual child. - 2.3 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
 We recognise the importance of enabling children to talk openly and to feel confident that they will be listened to. - 2.4 We recognise that all adults within the school, including permanent and temporary staff, volunteers and governors, have a full and active part to play in protecting our pupils from harm. - 2.5 We will work with parents to build an understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.